Dick pic: Reactions

-The proliferation of these images could have given rise to blackmail attempts based on threats to publish.

 Combating and preventing dick pics

 There is no single algorithm for prohibiting or combating dick pics.
 Many social networks prohibit the publication of pornographic material, but the ban does not apply to private messages.
 A complaint about the user can be filed with technical support, but sanctions would be applied after the picture is received; an offensive user can create a new account, and continue sending dick pics from there.
+In 2019, faced with the inaction of major social networks (which would prove, if they censored private messages, that they were accessing their users' personal data), web developer Kelsey Bressler created a Twitter application capable of blocking 95% of dick pics using artificial intelligence.
+The Bumble app also introduced a similar filter.
+In 2020, the dating app Once implemented a similar artificial intelligence algorithm to detect photos of penises and turn them into kittens.
 Meta is reportedly developing an algorithm allowing a user to immediately block and delete intimate messages using photo-recognition technology, but by February 2022 it had been unsuccessful.

-Some women respond with insults or other people's dick pics.
-Social-network pages ridicule such behavior, collecting witty responses to dick pics or heavy-handed attempts to get acquainted.
-An attempt was made to create a custom Twitter application which filters dick pics.
-In 2018, a bill was proposed in New York City which included a fine and up to a year in jail for cyberflashing.